Bilal59170/Bilal59170/README.md

 - 👀 I’m interested in applied mathematics and IA.
 - 🌱 I’m currently in a internship in the University of Warwick in applied Mathematics
 - 💞️ I’m looking to collaborate on IA R&D projects for my next Internship, especially in the domain of LLM (Large Language Models)
-- 📫 How to reach me: bilal.ben-moussa@eleves.enpc.fr
+- 📫 How to reach me: bilal.ben-moussa@eleves.enpc.fr, https://www.linkedin.com/in/bilal-ben-moussa/

 Have a good day !